jordanrolph/hello-adonis/README.md

 When Drizzle Studio starts it will be available at https://local.drizzle.studio.

-### Creating or updating a database table
+### Creating or updating a database model

-The Drizzle database schema files are stored in the `app/models` folder.
+The Drizzle database models are stored in the `app/models` folder.
+Note, Drizzle calls these "schema" files in their docs but it's the same concept.

-To change an existing table, edit the relevnat schema file then run a migration.

-To create a new database table, create a new shema file.
-Then add it to the schema list at `config/database.ts`, and run a migration.
+To create a new database table, run `node ace make:model`.
+This command will create a new Drizzle model file in `/app/models/` with some boilerplate columns, and add the new table to the schema list at `config/database.ts`.
+Edit the model file to reflect the table you need, generate a migration, then run the migration to update the actual database structure.

+To change an existing table, just edit the relevant model, then generate and run a migration.

 ### Database Migrations

 Migrations are stored in the `/database/migrations` folder, like in a normal Adonis project.

-But Migration management requires using some Drizzle specific commands instead of AdonisJS Ace commands.
+This starter defines some ace commands to help you call the Drizzle specific commands without memorising them.

 #### Generate a new migration:

-`npx drizzle-kit generate --name="add-user-profiles"`
+Make the changes you need to your database models, then run:

+`node ace make:migration`

+This custom ace command will prompt you to add a custom name for the migration.
+The command is basically the same as running `npx drizzle-kit generate --name="add-users-table"`, but the ace command easier to remember.

 #### Apply migrations:

-`npx drizzle-kit migrate`
+Generate a migration (instructions above), then apply it to the database by running:

+`node ace migration:run`

+This custom ace command will execute any migration files that haven't been applied to the database yet.

-### Drop a migration
+### Rollback a migration

-Note: Drizzle currently doesn't have the ability to rollback a migration, so drop is the best alternative.
-"Drop" is a bit of a nuclear option to rollback because it will also delete the migration file from the `database/migrations` directory.
-You can recover the deleted file if you have tracked it with git.

-`npx drizzle-kit drop`
+To rollback a migration, run:

+`node ace migration:rollback`

 The CLI will ask you to choose which migration you wish to drop.

+Note: Drizzle's "drop" functionality doesn't rollback migrations in the same way as many other ORMs.
+Whilst "drop" will rollback a migration from the database, it also delete the migration file from the `database/migrations` directory.
+If this is not the behaviour you want, you can recover the deleted migration file if you have tracked it with git, or you can generate a new one.

 ### Database Seeding